NyashaNziboi/drag-and-drop/README.md

-# drag-and-drop
+# Drag-and-Drop
-Simple drag and drop exmaple
+Simple image drag and drop

+## Usage
+Download files and use live server